Exploits of a mom (from XKCD) https://xkcd.com/327/

 Specific grading rubrics will be provided for each lab.

-There will be one midterm worth 20% of the final grade (no final — your project counts as the final).
+There will be two midterms, each worth 15% of the final grade (no final — your project counts as the final).
 You are allowed to use one 8.5 x 11 inch note page for the exam, but you must not include answers or code from prior CS61 exams unless it was explicitly provided by the instructor or part of the material covered in class.

 If you have questions about your exam score, or would like a question re-graded, see your TA within one week from the date that the exam was returned to the class.
 If you request a re-grade of a particular question, we reserve the right to re-grade your entire exam.